Annual simulation & heat gains of the network

 The evaluation always refers to the last 8760 hours (one year).

-For more in-depth analyses, External Post Processing is available (it must be selected during the VICUS Districts installation).
+For more in-depth analyses, External Post Processing is available (it must be installed together with VICUS Districts).
 With it you can:

 - Evaluate all simulation quantities individually